outpaddling/LPJS/README.md

 Ubuntu, or any of the other dozens of Unix-like systems available, on any hardware that they support.
 In fact, one could easily run a chimeric cluster with multiple operating systems.
+Use RHEL derivatives for some nodes to support commercial software, and more modern systems for the latest open source.
-Our test environment currently includes five different operating systems on three different CPU architectures:
+Our test environment currently includes six different operating systems on three different CPU architectures:

     ```